 I knew quite a lot about Cale before ever having seen him.
-This was six years ago, when I was working on a pineapple farm in Nicaragua.
+This was six years ago, when I was working on a pineapple farm in Central America.
 Elena and Alma, the senior interns on the farm, had gone to great lengths to brief me on the boy our age who would be coming next week.
 The farm was sponsored by multiple faith-based organizations in the States.
-I was there to help translate between the Nicaraguan farmhands and the American teams sent on mission trips.
+I was there to help translate between the local farmhands and the American teams sent on mission trips.
 It was my first year employed there and, apparently, his fifth year visiting the farm.

 The reference to my character was vaguely irritating, but admittedly not entirely unfounded.
 I thought of myself as social and fun with everyone, but it was true that I had tended to fixate on the boys from every team since I’d arrived.

 It was only later that I came to recognize that my propensity to seek out and secure this sort of attention emerged from the belief that I would never be worth wanting for always.
 My experience with love had heaped hurt upon hurt on me every time, because every time I had loved, I was left.
 I’d been left behind and alone in every significant relationship I’d been in up till then, which meant I assumed any lover would eventually tire or otherwise move on from me.
 My flirting was a way of testing every eligible young bachelor—to see whether he thought I was worthy of being truly and forever wanted.
 But until Cale, I never came close to believing it myself.

 We drove to the airport the next day to welcome the new team.
 When I saw the boy I instantly knew to be Cale heading in our direction, I was devastated.

 Not only was he gorgeous by all objective standards of beauty—the literal incarnation of tall, dark, and handsome—but I felt myself immediately drawn to him.
 I tried not to stare and spent the bus ride to the farm buried in my book, reading and failing to understand the same sentence over and over again.